- New technology such as AI and 3D printing will create huge opportunities for Asia-Pacific, not least in the cloud space

-- Internet of Things (IoT): a wireless network connected with sensors/devices with many more than the number of nerves connected to human organs (approximately 100bn neurons in the human brain alone).
-We note that billions of devices including smartphones and PCs are already connected to the internet
+- IoT: a wireless network connected with sensors/devices; billions of devices, including smartphones and PCs, are already connected to the internet

-- Telecommunications networks with higher capacity and faster speeds (i.e. 5G or 5th generation wireless systems)
+- Telecommunications networks with higher capacity and faster speeds (i.e. 5G wireless systems)

-- Highly capable computing power that is able to process huge amounts of data
+- Highly capable computing power able to process huge amounts of data

 - AI training (learning a new capability from existing data)

-This indicates that a new era should soon emerge where not only autonomous driving, smart security, smart healthcare and smart legal services are available, but also self-developing super-intelligent AIs should become capable of replacing humans in areas requiring intellectual ability beyond the conventional territory.
+We’re on the edge of a new era of autonomous driving, smart security, smart healthcare and smart legal services.
+More dramatically, self-developing AI-based processes are likely to become capable of replacing humans in areas requiring intellectual ability in the foreseeable future.

-1. Explosion of cloud services market and recovery in high-performance PC market
+1. The explosion of cloud services and a recovery in the high-performance PC market

-3. Smartphone price increase in 2017 leading to prolonged replacement cycle in 2018
+3. A prolonged smartphone replacement cycle in 2018

-5. Commercialization of Extreme UltraViolet (EUV), a key variable for semiconductor industry
+5. The commercialization of extreme ultraviolet, a key variable for semiconductor industry

-6. New smartphone trend: OLED display and 3D sensing
+6. New smartphone features, including OLED displays and 3D sensing

-Read the full report with our detailed outlook on each sectors here.
+Read the full report with our detailed outlook for all relevant sectors here.

 Enterprise Networking, Network Security and Communications Equipment, North America